 For two chinchillas you need a spacious cage of at least a square meter bottom surface.
 Bigger is always better.

 - don't just keep it

 - recommended: 1 castrated male and 1 female

-- in groups of the same sex, animals can bite each other after reaching sexual maturity
+- in same-sex groups, animals may bite each other after reaching sexual maturity

 Chinchillas should not be kept together with guinea pigs or other rodents.

 Position of the Chinchilla cage

 - optimum ambient temperature 15 to 18 ° C, not permanently above 25 ° C